03 Jun 2024

 • You’re in ‘apparent insolvency’.
 This means you can’t pay your debts when they’re due.
 To prove apparent insolvency, a creditor must have gone to court and obtained a ruling that you owe the debt to the creditor.

-Your bankruptcy generally ends when you’re ‘discharged’.
-This is usually 12 months after you’re made bankrupt.
-But it can be extended if you don’t cooperate with your trustee (person who administers your bankruptcy).
+Your bankruptcy generally ends when you’re ‘discharged’ – usually 12 months after you’re made bankrupt.
+But it can be extended if you don’t cooperate with the person who administers your bankruptcy, called a trustee.

 Eligibility for Minimal Asset Process (MAP) bankruptcy